Welcome to part one of our 5 part guide to growth stock company analysis!

 Where should you start?

 There are thousands of stocks available on the stock market, and many growth stocks are speculative investments.
 As such, investors need a means to pare that number down through a stock screener.
-We’ll show you how to do it the long way, and then we’ll show you how our screener can do it for you in seconds.

 The first criteria we use is market capitalization.
 Although there are many small and speculative stocks that are growing at an impressive pace, we prefer to target stocks with a market capitalization of at least $500 million.
 Although not without risk, it helps mitigate and eliminate some of the more highly speculative investments.